konflux-ci/build-definitions/README.md

 ### Compliance

-Task definitions must comply with the [Enterprise Contract](https://enterprisecontract.dev/) policies.
+Task definitions must comply with the [Conforma](https://conforma.dev/) policies.
 Currently, there are three policy configurations.

 - The [all-tasks](./policies/all-tasks.yaml) policy configuration applies to all Task definitions.